PanChengN/ACR-PINN/README.md

 ---
 ## 🔔 Code Availability

-The source code associated with this work is currently being prepared for public release.
+The official implementation of ACR-PINN is publicly available in this repository.

-At this stage, the full implementation is not yet available in this repository due to ongoing code cleanup and documentation polishing.
+The code includes the network architectures with attentive representations, conflict-resolved optimization strategies, and scripts for reproducing the main numerical results reported in the paper.

 ---